silvabacc/create-email/README.md

 From the research I have done, I could not find any email providers that allowed their APIs to create emails.

 # Improvements?
-I could use passphases instead of random charactes for the password to make things memorable.
-However, personally I use a password manager, so remembering the password isn't an issue for me.
-Also, human verification is required, so an extension of this script could be to handle human verification automatically.
-Perhaps a GUI would also be easier than running a script
+The biggest problem with automating the creation of emails is human verification.
+The script made here stops when human verification is required (which is the last step), so a big improvement to this script is handling human verification.
+Also having a GUI instead of text-based UI (console) is probably easier to run and read text off.